eeskin/CM122_starter_code/HP1/hp1.md

 unzip hw_1_W_2.zip
 ```

+Obviously, you can just also open the browser and download and unzip the files using your file manager.

 There are two scripts to look at:
 1. `basic_aligner.py` takes in a reference genome, a set of reads and an output file and outputs the reads aligned to the reference genome into the output file
 2. `basic_pileup.py` takes in aligned reads and an output file and outputs the SNPs called based on the aligned reads.